linhhv-1996/SaaSBlogUI/content/blog/15-profitable-micro-saas-examples-that-will-help-you-level-up.md

 You can test as many options as you want.
 And the founders started to see some significant growth when they got a shout out from a large YouTube channel called Think Media that talked about their tool here and they've served over 1000 plus channels.
 This looks like over 1.9 billion views measured.

-So this is going to conclude the video here and we looked at 15 different micro SaaS examples.
+So this is going to conclude the post here and we looked at 15 different micro SaaS examples.
 I hope you enjoyed the content.